Peter Janjušević, Ph.D.

 Why some adolescents more often react to provocation with aggression, while other don’t?
 In which aspects of their cognitive processing do they differ?
 Why some adolescents, if they only can, avoid physical confrontation, while it seems that others just wait for a chance to show their physical power?

 The lecture will focus on aggressive and violent behaviour from social and cognitive perspective.
-Perceptions and cognitions – interpretations and deficits in self-regulation of emotions, reactions and behaviour as key factors in aggressive responding will be presented.
-Areas covered will be: processing of social information, links between learning processes, self-regulation and the role of responses from others on complex interaction between factor, pertaining to environment, cognitions and behavioural responses.
+Perceptions and cognitions – interpretations and deficits in self-regulation of emotions and behaviour as key factors in aggressive responding will be presented.
+Lecture will cover the following themes: processing of social information, deficits and distortions in process in content of perceptions, interpretations, reactions and self-control.
 While social-cognitive models of anger and aggression have a long tradition, they are still evolving and upgrading with new academic and clinical research.
 Along with synthesis of established models with current research, the main points of study, which has been conducted by the author with adolescents in Slovenia, will be presented.
 Implications of the models for practice of psychologists and practitioners from related disciplines with adolescents who exhibit aggressive or violent behaviour will be proposed.